jackMort/Restman/README.md

 5. Ensure your code passes all tests.
 6. Submit a pull request against the main branch.
 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## License
-Restman is released under the MIT License.
+Restman is released under the GPL-3.0 License.
 See the bundled [LICENSE](LICENSE) file for details.